AnyChart/docs.anychart.com/Common_Settings/UI_Controls/Context_Menu.md

 ### Adjust Text

-In the next sample let's try to change the text of the "Include" item the "Hidden".
+In the next sample let's change the text of the "Include" item the "Hidden".
 Here is the snippet for this:

 ```
   var chart = anychart.column();